 *Note: this option will only be available in a later release.

-How to Publish Using the Audio Description Plugin
+How to Add Audio Description Using the 3Play Plugin

-Being that most popular video players and platforms do not support WebVTT description tracks or secondary audio tracks – although there are exceptions – we provide an audio description plugin for simplicity.
+Being that most popular video players and platforms do not support WebVTT description tracks or secondary audio tracks – although there are exceptions – we provide the 3Play Plugin for simplicity.

 Our plugin is a simple embed that references your video and plays the secondary audio description track along with your video, making it a great option for video players that don’t support audio description in a usable way.
 It’s also a great alternative to having to create a second version of the video with description.